Contact Us

 The best kind of shoes to wear on the boat are no shoes at all.
 If you need to wear shoes or prefer shoes, please bring new or newish shoes with non-marking soles.
 Shoes typically leave marks on the boats which is why it is heavily encouraged to be barefoot.

 Sunscreen is sometimes provided by the yacht because reef safe sunscreen is required.
 If not, and we will let you know, please make sure you bring reef safe sunscreen.
-If you want to read more about reef safe sunscreen, this article is informative -

-We highly recommend that guests bring long sleeved sun-shirts.
+https://www.hawaii.com/blog/reef-safe-sunscreen/ We highly recommend that guests bring long sleeved sun-shirts.
 It is hard to be on the water all day, every day for a week or more and not get burned.
 You’ll see almost every captain and crew member keep their shirts on even when they are not on charter.

 Let us help pick the time and place in order to minimize rough waters.
 Certain seasons are rougher than others and certain sails can be rougher depending on the time.
 In addition to picking the right time and place, some people have good luck with drugs like Dramamine and Bronine.
 If you plan on taking one of these, make sure you follow the instructions and take it before you board because they do not work in response to sea sickness.
 Additionally, people have had good luck with pressure point bracelets and the anti seasick patches that you only need to change every three days.